How would you spend your birthday if you knew it would be your last?

 Not to his mum - who he calls Linda because it annoys her - who's moved out and left him to fend for himself.
 Nor to his former best friend, whose torments have driven him to consider committing the unthinkable.
 But to his four friends: a Humphrey-Bogart-obsessed neighbour, a teenage violin virtuoso, a pastor's daughter and a teacher.

 Most of the time, Leonard believes he's weird and sad, but these friends have made him think that maybe he's not.
 He wants to thank them, and say goodbye...

 In this riveting and heartbreaking book, acclaimed author Matthew Quick introduces Leonard Peacock, a hero as warm and endearing as he is troubled.
 And he shows how just a glimmer of hope can make the world of difference.

-Matthew Quick is the New York Times bestselling author of several novels, including THE SILVER LININGS PLAYBOOK, which was made in to an Academy Award-nominated film.
-His work has been translated in to more than twenty languages and has received a PEN/Hemingway Award Honorable Mention, among other accolades.
-He lives in Massachusetts with his wife, novelist/pianist Alicia Bessette, on North Carolina's Outer Banks.
+Matthew Quick (aka Q) is the New York Times bestselling author of several novels, including THE SILVER LININGS PLAYBOOK, which was made into an Oscar-winning film.
+His work has been translated into thirty languages and has received a PEN/Hemingway Award Honorable Mention.
+Q lives with his wife, novelist/pianist Alicia Bessette, on North Carolina's Outer Banks.